vdauverg/Libft/README.md

 ft_whitespaceend - returns a pointer to the character after the end of whitespace in the given string.

 ft_outputstr - faster version of ft_putstr.
 Only uses one write call.

+get_next_line - reads one line at a time from up to 2048 file descriptors.
+From the original 42 get_next_line project, put here for ease of use.